-The RO model (see Section III) provides the vocabulary to capture metadata about the individual resources, and to aggregate them in a single unit that includes also metadata but at a high level of abstraction about the structure, content and lifecycle of the associated investigation.
-While structure and lifecycle metadata can be generated automatically by an

-RO management system, like ROHub, metadata about the RO content (e.g.., text files, papers, slides, etc.) typically requires the scientist input, and thus it is usually scarce.
-To address this issue, we developed a semantic enrichment service that conducts natural language processing against the RO payload (see Section IV-B).
-Additionally, we include the functionality to monitor the availability of relevant metadata, aggregated resources, and the overall RO quality, through the use of checklists, defined according to the RO usage scenarios (see Section IV-C).
+The RO model provides the vocabulary to capture metadata about the individual resources, and to aggregate them in a single unit that includes also metadata but at a high level of abstraction about the structure, content and lifecycle of the associated investigation.
+While structure and lifecycle metadata can be generated automatically by a RO management system, like ROHub, metadata about the RO content (e.g.., text files, papers, slides, etc.) typically requires the scientist input, and thus it is usually scarce.
+To address this issue, we developed a semantic enrichment service that conducts natural language processing against the RO payload.
+Additionally, we include the functionality to monitor the availability of relevant metadata, aggregated resources, and the overall RO quality, through the use of checklists, defined according to the RO usage scenarios.